IEA expects an inflection in oil markets in 2023 when demand will exceed supply

 So far, the EU ban on crude has led to a fall in Russia’s exports of crude as international tanker companies shy away from Russian oil, afraid of secondary sanctions.
 The discount on the Russian Urals blend of oil has also blown out to almost 50% against the benchmark Brent blend.

-However, analysts speculate that these changes in price and volume will be temporary while the market and the Russians find new routes and customers for its oil products.
-A similar thing happened in the first months of the war in Ukraine where Russian exports fell as traders avoided buying the Urals blend and the discount increased then too.
+However, analysts speculate that these changes in price and volume will be temporary while the market and Russia find new routes and customers for its oil products.
+A similar thing happened in the first months of the war in Ukraine where Russian exports fell as traders avoided buying the Urals blend and the discount increased then as well.
 However, after a few months traders in Asia – in India and China in particular – stepped in to buy the very cheap Russian oil driven by market forces.
 Analysts assume that something similar will happen now, but where the export volumes and prices will settle remains a matter of debate.

 The IEA predicts that there will be a turning point in the international oil market in the middle of this year.
 The latest IEA's Monthly Oil Statistics report including October 2022 data shows that for the main areas within the OECD: